-Forget manual time adjustments or any concerns that are to do with the watch stopping at one point due to the loss of energy – the technologies employed in solar atomic watches have eliminated the inconveniences, providing hassle-free user experience.
+Forget manual time adjustments or any concerns that are to do with the watch stopping at one point due to the loss of energy – the technologies employed in solar atomic watches have eliminated the inconveniences, providing a hassle-free user experience.

 However, the few producing them are all renowned for the quality they’ve provided throughout history.
 Therefore, besides the convenience that comes with these watches, you can also expect genuine durability.

 Despite the overwhelming advantages, solar atomic watches still have some cons.

-Distance From The Atomic Clock
+1) Distance From the Atomic Clock

 One of the disadvantages is the distance from the atomic clock.
-Although the broadcast reach of the Fort Collins clock in the USA is about 2,000 miles, in that covering the majority of states, it still won’t reach Hawaii and Alaska.
+Although the Fort Collins clock’s broadcast reach in the USA is about 2,000 miles, in that covering the majority of states, it still won’t reach Hawaii and Alaska.

-In Need Of Constant Light
+2) In Need of Constant Light